ten2ten2/poke-wordle/README.md

 - 🎭 **Prankster Mode**: Randomly hide one attribute per guess for extra challenge
 - 📱 **Responsive Design**: Works perfectly on desktop and mobile devices
 - 🎯 **Smart Hints**: Color-coded feedback and directional arrows for stats
+- 🔒 **Privacy-First**: Cookie consent integration with Google Analytics and AdSense

 ## How to Play